mcyaputra/Web-Application-to-Explore-Data-in-Postgres/README.md

 The 5 tabs containing information about the table selected are Overall, Explore, Numeric, Text and Date tabs.

-1.  **Overall tab**: contains general overview of the dataset including number of rows and columns, table name, total duplicated rows and missing values.
-It also display schema information such as data types and primary/foreign key of each column in the table.
+1.  ***Overall tab***: contains general overview of the dataset including number of rows and columns, table name, total duplicated rows and missing values.
+It also displays schema information such as data types and primary/foreign key of each column in the table.

 2.  **Explore tab**: In this tab, users will be able to explore the rows and columns of the dataset.
-It provides options for users to select whether they want to see the top or bottom rows and random samples.
+It provides options for users to see the top or bottom rows and random samples.
-    Users can also adjust how many rows they want to see at a time.
+    Users can also adjust the number of rows they want to see at a given time.

 3.  **Numeric tab**: provides more detailed information of the dataset, displaying statistical information of numeric columns.
 Users will